snwh/paper-gtk-theme/README.md

     ./render-gnome-shell-assets.py
     ./render-wm-assets.py

-If it's throwing an error, the script may not be executable, try:
+If scripts are throwing errors, they may not be executable, try:

 	chmod +x *

-This script will look in the source directories (../src/*) and render the respective icons (provided there are changes).
+Each script will look in the asset source directories (../src/*) and render the respective assets (provided there are changes) to the appropriate locations.

 -----------